threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 <li><a href="#faq?id=building-a-3node---steps-and-details">Building a 3node - Steps and Details</a>
 <ul>
 <li><a href="#faq?id=what-are-the-main-steps-to-build-a-diy-3node-from-start-to-finish">What are the main steps to build a DIY 3node, from start to finish?</a></li>
-<li><a href="#faq?id=i-wonder-what-type-of-desktop-computer-or-server-to-use-for-my-3node-any-recommendation-when-it-comes-to-diy-3node-hardware">I wonder what type of desktop computer or server to use for my 3node.
+<li><a href="#faq?id=i-wonder-what-type-of-desktopserver-to-use-for-my-3node-any-recommendation-when-it-comes-to-diy-3node-hardware">I wonder what type of desktop/server to use for my 3node.
 Any recommendation when it comes to DIY 3node hardware?</a></li>
 <li><a href="#faq?id=what-can-you-do-to-zero-out-your-disks-how-can-i-wipe-the-disks-of-my-3node-with-linux">What can you do to zero out your disks?
 How can I wipe the disks of my 3node with Linux?</a></li>
 <li><a href="#faq?id=how-can-i-wipe-a-disk-with-windows">How can I wipe a disk with Windows?</a></li>
 <li><a href="#faq?id=do-i-need-to-wipe-all-the-disks-on-my-3node-or-i-can-leave-one-disk-with-a-different-os">Do I need to wipe all the disks on my 3node?
 Or I can leave one disk with a different OS?</a></li>
 <li><a href="#faq?id=how-can-i-be-sure-that-i-properly-wiped-my-disks">How can I be sure that I properly wiped my disks?</a></li>
 <li><a href="#faq?id=my-disks-have-issues-with-zero-os-and-my-3nodes-how-can-i-do-a-factory-reset-of-the-disks">My disks have issues with Zero-OS and my 3nodes.
 How can I do a factory reset of the disks?</a></li>
 <li><a href="#faq?id=before-doing-a-bootstrap-image-i-need-to-format-my-usb-key-how-can-i-format-my-usb-key">Before doing a bootstrap image, I need to format my USB key.
 How can I format my USB key?</a></li>
-<li><a href="#faq?id=what-do-you-use-to-burn-or-to-load-the-zero-os-bootstrap-image-onto-a-usb-stick">What do you use to burn (or to load) the Zero-OS bootstrap image onto a USB stick?</a></li>
+<li><a href="#faq?id=what-do-you-use-to-loadburn-the-zero-os-bootstrap-image-onto-a-usb-stick">What do you use to load/burn the Zero-OS bootstrap image onto a USB stick?</a></li>
 <li><a href="#faq?id=should-i-do-a-uefi-image-or-a-bios-image-to-bootstrap-zero-os">Should I do a UEFI image or a BIOS image to bootstrap Zero-OS?</a></li>
-<li><a href="#faq?id=how-do-i-set-the-bios-or-uefi-of-my-3node">How do I set the BIOS or UEFI of my 3node?</a></li>
+<li><a href="#faq?id=is-there-more-documentation-on-setting-the-biosuefi-properly-for-the-3node">Is there more documentation on setting the BIOS/UEFI properly for the 3node?</a></li>
-<li><a href="#faq?id=do-i-need-to-enable-virtualization-in-bios-or-uefi">Do I need to enable virtualization in BIOS or UEFI?</a></li>
+<li><a href="#faq?id=do-i-need-to-enable-virtualization-in-biosuefi">Do I need to enable virtualization in BIOS/UEFI?</a></li>
 <li><a href="#faq?id=how-can-i-boot-a-3node-with-a-zero-os-bootstrap-image">How can I boot a 3node with a Zero-OS bootstrap image?</a></li>
 <li><a href="#faq?id=the-first-time-i-booted-my-3node-it-says-that-the-node-is-not-registered-yet-what-can-i-do">The first time I booted my 3node, it says that the node is not registered yet.
 What can I do?</a></li>
-<li><a href="#faq?id=the-first-time-i-boot-my-3node-the-node-gets-registered-but-it-says-cache-disk--no-ssd-what-can-i-do">The first time I boot my 3node, the node gets registered but it says cache disk : no ssd.
+<li><a href="#faq?id=the-first-time-i-boot-my-3node-the-node-gets-registered-but-it-says-cache-disk--no-ssd-what-can-i-do">The first time I boot my 3node, the node gets registered but it says <em>cache disk : no ssd</em>.
 What can I do?</a></li>
-<li><a href="#faq?id=the-first-time-i-boot-my-3-node-the-node-gets-registered-and-it-says-cache-disk--ok-but-the-table-system-used-capacity-is-empty-what-can-i-do">The first time I boot my 3 node, the node gets registered and it says cache disk : OK, but the table System Used Capacity is empty.
+<li><a href="#faq?id=the-first-time-i-boot-my-3-node-the-node-gets-registered-and-it-says-cache-disk--ok-but-the-table-system-used-capacity-is-empty-what-can-i-do">The first time I boot my 3 node, the node gets registered and it says <em>cache disk : OK</em>, but the table <em>System Used Capacity</em> is empty.
 What can I do?</a></li>
-<li><a href="#faq?id=i-have-a-relatively-old-server-eg-dell-r710-or-r620-z840-i-have-trouble-booting-zero-os-what-could-i-do">I have a relatively old server (e.g. Dell R710 or R620, Z840).
+<li><a href="#faq?id=i-have-a-relatively-old-server-eg-dell-r710r620-z840-i-have-trouble-booting-zero-os-what-could-i-do">I have a relatively old server (e.g. Dell R710/R620, Z840).
 I have trouble booting Zero-OS.
 What could I do?</a></li>
-<li><a href="#faq?id=i-connected-a-sata-ssd-to-a-cd-dvd-optical-drive-adaptor-my-system-does-not-recognize-the-disk-what-can-i-do">I connected a SATA SSD to a CD-DVD optical drive adaptor.
+<li><a href="#faq?id=i-connected-a-sata-ssd-to-a-cddvd-optical-drive-adaptor-my-system-does-not-recognize-the-disk-what-can-i-do">I connected a SATA SSD to a CD/DVD optical drive adaptor.
 My system does not recognize the disk.
 What can I do?</a></li>
-<li><a href="#faq?id=can-someone-explain-what-should-i-put-in-the-public-ip-part-of-my-farm-should-i-just-insert-my-public-ip-and-gateway-given-by-my-isp">Can someone explain what should I put in the Public IP part of my farm?
-Should I just insert my Public IP and Gateway (given by my ISP)?</a></li>
+<li><a href="#faq?id=can-someone-explain-what-should-i-put-in-the-public-ip-part-of-my-farm-should-i-just-insert-my-public-ip-and-gateway-given-by-my-isp-in-the-portal---farm---public-ips-section">Can someone explain what should I put in the “Public IP” part of my farm?
+Should I just insert my Public IP and Gateway (given by my ISP)?
+(In the Portal - Farm - Public IPs section)</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=farming-optimization">Farming Optimization</a>
 <ul>
-<li><a href="#faq?id=what-is-the-difference-between-a-threefold-3node-and-a-threefold-farm-what-is-the-difference-between-the-farm-id-and-the-node-id">What is the difference between a Threefold 3node and a Threefold farm?
-What is the difference between the farm ID and the node ID?</a></li>
+<li><a href="#faq?id=what-is-the-difference-between-a-threefold-3node-and-a-threefold-farm-what-about-the-farm-id-and-the-node-id">What is the difference between a Threefold 3node and a Threefold farm/ What about the farm ID and the node ID?</a></li>
 <li><a href="#faq?id=how-can-i-know-how-many-gb-of-ssd-and-ram-do-i-need">How can I know how many GB of SSD and RAM do I need?</a></li>
 <li><a href="#faq?id=what-is-the-optimal-ratio-of-vcores-threads-ssd-storage-and-ram-what-is-the-best-optimization-scenario-for-a-3node-tft-reward-wise">What is the optimal ratio of vcores (threads), SSD storage and RAM?
 What is the best optimization scenario for a 3node, TFT reward-wise?</a></li>
 <li><a href="#faq?id=what-does-tbw-mean-what-is-a-good-tbw-level-for-a-ssd-disk">What does TBW mean?
 What is a good TBW level for a SSD disk?</a></li>